DrewNaylor/guinget/docs/How-to-use.md

 Please be aware that [the package context menu may appear in the wrong area](https://github.com/DrewNaylor/guinget/issues/14), though this was fixed in version 0.1.2.

+**NB:** Version 0.1.2 moved the package-marking menu items into the `Selected packages` menu, so you'll need to use the `Selected packages>Action` menu to mark as necessary.

 ## Marking multiple packages

 To mark multiple packages, either select them with the mouse (using `Shift` and `Ctrl` like you would for a list of files) or select them using `Shift` and the arrow keys.
 After selecting the packages you want to mark, right-click on one of the selected packages and use the `Action` menu, or use the `Package list>Selected package>Action` menu, to mark them as you wish.